Compact Reconnaissance Imaging Spectrometer for Mars

-The Compact Reconnaissance Imaging Spectrometer for Mars (CRISM) is a visible-infrared spectrometer aboard the Mars Reconnaissance Orbiter searching for mineralogic indications of past and present water on Mars.
-The CRISM instrument team comprises scientists from over ten universities and led by principal investigator Scott Murchie.
+The Compact Reconnaissance Imaging Spectrometer for Mars (CRISM) was a visible-infrared spectrometer aboard the Mars Reconnaissance Orbiter searching for mineralogic indications of past and present water on Mars.
+The CRISM instrument team comprised scientists from over ten universities and was led by principal investigator Scott Murchie.
 CRISM was designed, built, and tested by the Johns Hopkins University Applied Physics Laboratory.

 Objectives

-CRISM is being used to identify locations on Mars that may have hosted water, a solvent considered important in the search for past or present life on Mars.
-In order to do this, CRISM is mapping the presence of minerals and chemicals that may indicate past interaction with water - low-temperature or hydrothermal.
+CRISM was being used to identify locations on Mars that may have hosted water, a solvent considered important in the search for past or present life on Mars.
+In order to do this, CRISM was mapping the presence of minerals and chemicals that may indicate past interaction with water - low-temperature or hydrothermal.
 These materials include iron and oxides, which can be chemically altered by water, and phyllosilicates and carbonates, which form in the presence of water.
-All of these materials have characteristic patterns in their visible-infrared reflections and are readily seen by CRISM.
-In addition, CRISM is monitoring ice and dust particulates in the Martian atmosphere to learn more about its climate and seasons.
+All of these materials have characteristic patterns in their visible-infrared reflections and were readily seen by CRISM.
+In addition, CRISM was monitoring ice and dust particulates in the Martian atmosphere to learn more about its climate and seasons.

 Instrument overview

-CRISM measures visible and infrared electromagnetic radiation from 362 to 3920 nanometers in 6.55 nanometer increments.
-The instrument has two modes, a multispectral untargeted mode and a hyperspectral targeted mode.
+CRISM measured visible and infrared electromagnetic radiation from 362 to 3920 nanometers in 6.55 nanometer increments.
+The instrument had two modes, a multispectral untargeted mode and a hyperspectral targeted mode.
 In the untargeted mode, CRISM reconnoiters Mars, recording approximately 50 of its 544 measurable wavelengths at a resolution of 100 to 200 meters per pixel.
-In this mode CRISM will map half of Mars within a few months after aerobraking and most of the planet after one year.
+In this mode CRISM mapped half of Mars within a few months after aerobraking and most of the planet after one year.
 The objective of this mode is to identify new scientifically interesting locations that could be further investigated.
-In targeted mode, the spectrometer measures energy in all 544 wavelengths.
+In targeted mode, the spectrometer measured energy in all 544 wavelengths.
 When the MRO spacecraft is at an altitude of 300 km, CRISM detects a narrow but long strip on the Martian surface about 18 kilometers across and 10,800 kilometers long.
-The instrument sweeps this strip across the surface as MRO orbits Mars to image the surface.
+The instrument swept this strip across the surface as MRO orbits Mars to image the surface.